semgrep/semgrep-docs/docs/semgrep-app/notifications.md

             - export BITBUCKET_TOKEN=$PAT
             - semgrep ci
 ```

+For more configuration options, see [Bitbucket Pipelines CI Sample](/semgrep-ci/sample-ci-configs/#bitbucket-pipelines).

 :::note
 Substitute branch names and exported tokens (for example `main`, `$PAT`) according to your workspace or repository settings.